 There has been a substantial improvement in the successful delivery of cattle, sheep and goats from voyages at sea over time, as shown in the graph below.
 Exports by air have traditionally been very safe, with failures in aircraft systems being the main cause of any issues.

 Reports must be provided to the regulator at the end of every journey, whether by sea or air, and if the deaths exceed certain limits an investigation is carried out.
-Once completed, the findings are published on the Department of Agriculture, Water and the Environment website, including any conditions placed on the exporter to improve future shipments.
+Once completed, the findings are published on the Department of Agriculture, Fisheries and Forestry website, including any conditions placed on the exporter to improve future shipments.

 The improvements over time are a result of many factors, including changing technology on the ships, continual improvements in management practices, exporters adopting the results of research and development carried out by LiveCorp and the LEP, and changes to regulation.